ankane/or-tools-ruby/README.md

 ### OR-Tools Installation

-There’s an experimental branch that includes OR-Tools with the gem for easiest installation.
+There’s an experimental branch that downloads OR-Tools with the gem for easiest installation.

 ```ruby
 gem 'or-tools', github: 'ankane/or-tools', branch: 'vendor'